CDECatapult/NGSI-import/README.md

 - You will find the source code of this project in GitHub [here](https://github.com/caposseleDigicat/NGSI-import)

 Thanks to this component you will be able to import data sources specification directly on the IoT Data Marketplace.
 This project reads from a file a list of NGSI pairs [Entity Type]
 [Entity ID] and creates the respective data source specification on the marketplace.
-Inside the `bin` folder you will find 3 different version already compiled for `Mac OSX`, `Windows`, and `Linux`.
-If you wish to recompile it, just read the following section.

 <a name="def-build"></a>
 ## How to Build

+Inside the `bin` folder you will find 3 different version already compiled for `Mac OSX`, `Windows`, and `Linux`.
+If you wish to recompile it, just read the following instructions.

 Requirements: [Go Programming Language](https://golang.org/doc/install)